AdamRisberg/react-express-boilerplate/README.md

 ### From the Server

 Add images to the server/public/images folder.
 This works in production and development modes (thanks to the proxy path).
-You can then access them as usual...
+You can then access them normally...

 ```JSX
 <img src="/images/image.jpg">